Package Torello.Java

 targetDirectory - Where the files shall be moved.
 This must be a valid directory as well, or else a FileNotFoundException shall throw.
 This method will not create this directory if it does not exist.
 See method java.io.File.mkdirs() for information on how to create files on the file-system.

-FILTER PREDICATE BEHAVIOR: This filter Predicate<FileNode> will return TRUE to indicate that the sub-directory in question should be traversed and moved, and FALSE in order to skip the provided sub-directory entirely from the move process.
+Filter Predicate Behavior: This filter (Predicate<FileNode>) needs to return TRUE in order to signal that the predicated sub-directory should be traversed and moved.
+The Predicate must return FALSE in order to request that the predicated sub-directory is to be skipped and eliminated entirely from the recursive move process.

-NOTE: If this parameter is null, it shall just be ignored.
-This is the default case, and when this parameter is null, all branches (all sub-directories) of the FileNode parameter 'fn' shall be copied to the target directory.
+Note: If this parameter is null, it will simply be ignored.
+This is the default behavior.
+When this parameter is null, all branches (all sub-directories) of the FileNode parameter 'fn' shall be copied to the target directory.

 Returns: